Informasjonsforvaltning/example-hateoas/README.md

 Small project to investigate HATEOAS.
 Specifically different specifications and their implementations in javascript/node

+The goal of this project is to implement a basic server that loads some demo data which is served to the user based on the accept header (basic content-negotiation).
+Ultimately the range of formats should include all of the following specifications.

 ## Specifications
 ### HAL
 * Spec: http://stateless.co/hal_specification.html